p0syd0n/snape/README.md

 - open urls

+- stream the client screen to the server, able to view stream through a link

+- hydra troll

+- kill tasks

 ## on the check-in concept
 The client emits data every 2 seconds, as a way of telling the server "hey! im still here!".